 The three academic programs in the IB fit together as a developmentally appropriate series for students to learn.
-From the youngest learners through to matriculation, each of the programs provides a structure of learning that well prepares students to progress through each program and into university.
+From the youngest learners in the Primary Years Program (PYP,) through the Middle Years Program (MYP,) into the Diploma Program (DP) before matriculation, each of the programs provides a structure of learning that well prepares students to progress through each program and into university.
 This is one of the major strengths of the IB as a whole – that concept learning and core skills are developed in ever deeper and more complex ways as students grow.

 PYP in Elementary School

 For the youngest learners, in grades Kindergarten through grade 5, the PYP provides a structure in which to inquire, investigate, and learn how to ask good questions.
 Learning happens in a fun and natural way.

 MYP in Middle & High School

 As students enter their teenage years, their ideas of 'self' begin to solidify.
 The MYP promotes ideas of community and connections to help focus this transition into powerful personal learning experiences.

 DP in High School

 As students progress in their studies and approach their move into university, learning intensifies.
 The DP course of study challenges students to acquire the knowledge and skills to be well prepared for success.